Prostate Cancer: Risk Factors

 Risk factors can increase a person's risk, but they don't always cause the disease.

-Some people with 1 or more risk factors never develop cancer.
-Other people with cancer
+Some people with one or more risk factors never develop cancer.
+Other people with

 Some risk factors are very well-known.
 But there's ongoing research about risk factors

 Some risk factors, such as family history and age, may not be in your control.
 But

 others may be things you can change.
 Knowing about risk factors can help you make

 choices that might help lower your risk.
 For instance, if an unhealthy diet is a risk

 factor, you may choose to eat healthy foods.
 If excess weight is a risk factor, you

 can talk with your healthcare provider about how to lose weight.

 Gender.
 Only men are at risk.